newrelic/nri-kubernetes/charts/newrelic-infrastructure/README.md

 ### Affinities and tolerations

-The New Relic common library allows to set affinities, tolerations, and node selectors globally with the rest of the integrations and products but this chart has an extra level of granularity to set them.
+The New Relic common library allows to set affinities, tolerations, and node selectors globally using e.g. `.global.affinity` to ease the configuration when you use this chart using `nri-bundle`.
+This chart has an extra level of granularity to the components that it deploys: control plane, ksm, and kubelet.

 Take this snippet as an example:
 ```yaml